 Someone entangled in a habitual sin, like addiction, not only needs delivery from sin, but also to come face to face with a Redeemer who delivers from suffering, pain, and misery.
 Someone limping from the wounds of abuse is not only desperate to know the compassionate presence of Jesus, but is also in great need of the Word, which discerns the sinful intentions that turn a wounded heart into a wounding heart.
 Our sins and sufferings are inextricably interwoven and Jesus redeems it all.

 Redemption Group curriculum follows the story of Exodus, with the Israelites journeying through the wilderness from slavery to freedom.
-Along the way, Jesus shows up.
+Along the way, again and again, we encounter our Redeemer, Jesus Christ.
 The curriculum is the book Redemption: Freed by Jesus from the Idols We Worship and the Wounds We Carry.

 A Redemption Group is only the beginning—or a way station—in a lifelong journey.
 Groups are brief, usually meeting only about ten weeks.
 Participants leave groups armed with new ways of seeing God and themselves, and tools for working it out over time in community.